 His interest in the Tyler Clementi Foundation was sparked by attending a TCF event, listening to stories about bullying and suicide, and connecting them to his own experiences.
 As an Upstander, Jared has intervened in bullying situations.
 He believes that his personal mission is to help others to the best of his ability, thus ensuring a better future for following generations.
 Jared’s mission is to prevent and intervene in bullying, and to spread the word about its implications for suicidal thoughts and actions.

 His preferred approach is to affect kids through contact in their everyday lives.
 Kindness and thoughtfulness can be learned behaviors.
 Jared believes if children acquire or hone those life skills at a young age, they will be less prone to bullying others and more prone to working to understand others.

-He has worked at his Taekwondo dojang’s summer camp as a counselor for 3 years, and is now Lead Junior Counselor, instructing children.
+Jared has worked at his Taekwondo dojang teaching martial arts to children.
+He has also been a Taekwondo summer camp counselor for 3 years, and is now Lead Junior Counselor.
 Jared provides kids with concrete, replicable examples of how to be kind and supportive to each other, and how to look out for kids who are isolated.
-Child by child, he emphasizes the value of cooperation and the concept of the “indomitable spirit” – when you get knocked down, you get right back up again.
-You may have a bad day being bullied, but hang on to your self-worth and keep moving forward.
+Child by child, Jared emphasizes the value of cooperation and the concept of the “indomitable spirit” – when you get knocked down, you get right back up again; you may have a bad day being bullied, but hang on to your self-worth and keep moving forward.